Proton Technologies AG has made a name for itself long before launching its own VPN service.

 But even if you go for a paid version of the VPN, you can still get a refund within 30 days of using the service.

-ProtonVPN doesn’t offer a live chat feature to assist you in your instantly.
+ProtonVPN doesn’t offer a live chat feature to assist you instantly.

 However, they do have a knowledge base and a support form you can use to contact the team for assistance.

 You can also choose to contact the support team via email.